-- Reputational damage due to failure to maintain ethical standards for the manufacturing of its products. - Failure by key suppliers to meet their supply obligations. - Loss at or disruption to in-house manufacturing facilities in South Africa. - Impact of climate change on the continuity of supply. - Impact of the COVID-19 pandemic on production and transport of products - TFG seeks to ensure that its suppliers operate in an ethical manner, which includes working with Sedex to improve and monitor the ethical business practices across the supply chain. - Regular review of the supplier base and related geographies. - We continue to develop our quick response capability in the TFG Africa supply chain; quick response units have grown to represent 87% of TFG Africa's total manufactured units. - We continue to invest in local manufacturing capabilities influencing job creation and upskilling. - Renewed prioritisation of environmental factors affecting our business in our sustainability strategy, and establishment of a Product Stewardship and Supply Chain pillar, priorities and targets.

-Trend Term Strategic pillars Increasing S - M
+Risks impacting TFG Opportunities and risk management Reputational damage due to failure to maintain ethical standards for the manufacturing of its products.
+Failure by key suppliers to meet their supply obligations.
+Loss at or disruption to in-house manufacturing facilities in South Africa.
+Impact of climate change on the continuity of supply.
+Impact of the COVID-19 pandemic on production and transport of products. total manufactured units.We continue to invest in local manufacreation and upskilling.Renewed prioritisation of environment ove and monitor the ethical business and related geographies. sponse capability in the TFG Africa e grown to represent 87% of TFG Africa's acturing capabilities influencing job ntal factors affecting our business in lishment of a Product Stewardship and Trend Term Strategic pillars nona i cinii Increasing S - M